 Sometimes there were runaways.
 This situation developed when a lone traveller trotted behind the toboggan on the lake ice and ahead of the dogs there suddenly appeared a herd of caribou.
 This was the signal for each dog to prick up his ears, curl it's tail up over its back and break into a gallop.
 A shout of "Whoa" might slow them down a bit, but as the traveller, on the dead run now, almost reached the backboard handles, the toboggan spurted ahead again, and in the process was repeated until the caribou fled into the bush and the excitement subsided.
 Our dogs were trained to stay on the trail, but we never broke them of the habit of breaking into a dead run every time caribou were sighted or scented.

-Sleigh dogs, the same as for dogs everywhere, answer the call of nature and this quite frequently.
+Sleigh dogs, the same as dogs everywhere, answer the call of nature and this quite frequently.
 On harnessing the dogs in the early morning and striking off down a bush trail, the leader stopped at the first bush, cocked his leg and urinated.
 Each male dog now stopped in turn at the bush and did likewise, causing three stops.
 This performance could be tolerated as a necessity, but when the process was repeated at the next bush, and the next, and the next, despite determined shouts of "Mush!
 Mush!" which we knew they understood, it took a great deal of self-control to keep from cracking the skull of each dog in turn.

 The outrage most often perpetrated by sleigh dogs occurred when one was hunting caribou.
 Rounding a point of land on some remote lake, a herd of caribou is suddenly sighted and the hunter wishes to shoot one or more animals.
 The dogs cannot give chase since the hunter has hold of one trace in order to keep the dogs off-balance.
-But all the dogs are lunging forward yelping in excitement, jumping up and down, so he wrestles the big wheel dog to the ice, sits on him, digs his heels into the snow as a brake while trying expertly to pick off a racing caribou.
+But all the dogs are lunging forward yelping in excitement, jumping up and down, so he wrestles the big wheel dog to the ice, sits on him, digs his heels into the snow as a brake while trying expertly to pick of a racing caribou.
 I saw one full-grown man so enraged at his dogs for causing him to miss while shooting at caribou that he attempted to choke his big red dog, the chief noisemaker of the team.
 He was not at all successful, for it became almost impossible when the dog pulled his head back into his beefy neck-and when released did not even look worried.
 It began to look around for more caribou at which to yelp.

 Our dogs were of different sizes, colours, markings, disposition, and personalities, yet one factor all had in common.
 Their wide skulls and slanted eyes indicated timber wolf ancestry.
 They were never heard to bark, but frequently they whined, yelped, or howled.
 The howl was initiated by a single dog, then joined by all.
 These weird quartets occurred usually at night, led by Duke, and the others joining in the final chorus, then it subsided and was heard no more that night.
 We considered this another wolfish trait.

 I never heard the like of such howling except by sleigh dogs of the North, beside lonely campfires, at remote cabins, and Indian camps and trading posts or wherever sleigh dogs are chained to their quarters.
 All their food was wrested from the country.
 All spring, summer, and fall they were fed fish, most often the whitefish most frequently caught in the big gill nets used in the lake.
-Lake trout and jackfish were used for dog food on occasion when whitefish was not available.
-The dogs ate fish with relish so that they thrived and their coats were shiny.
+Lake trout and jackfish, were used for dog food on occasion when whitefish was not available.
+The dogs ate fish with relish, so that they thrived and their coats were shiny.
 In winter, the frozen fish were thawed slightly for it made for easier eating.
-I have watched dogs prop a frozen fish between forepaws, the head end up, and eat it down as a small boy eats an ice-cream cone.
-By spring the dogs were passing large tapeworms so that we forced them to swallow patent capsules purchased Outside, after which they gained flesh and assumed a thrifty appearance.
+I have watched dogs prop a frozen fish between forepaws, head end up, and eat it down as a small boy eats an ice-cream cone.
+By spring the dogs were passing large tapeworms, so that we forced them to swallow patent capsules purchased Outside, after which they gained flesh and assumed a thrifty appearance.

 When caribou appeared at Cree Lake, the dogs were fed a good deal of meat in the form of trimmings and the entrails which normally were waste.
-On a long lone journey, they were fed caribou meat since enough dog food could not be carried for a long stay.
-The dogs' much-preferred meat to fish and once on a meat diet were difficult to feed on fish until nearly starving.
+On a long lone journey they were fed caribou meat since enough dog food could not be carried for a long stay.
+The dogs much preferred meat to fish and once on a meat diet were difficult to feed on fish until nearly starving.

 I have never known any of our dogs to eat duck.
 They were terrified of a duck's head and refused to eat any part of a duck.
 I asked an Indian why this was so.
 He said that a sleigh dog would not eat duck unless starving but he did not know why.